theantichris/Simple-Plugin-Framework/README.md

 ### View

-There is a View class that provides to introduce some MVC functionality to the framework and make it simpler to create pages and other output.

-To create a view place a PHP file that displays the HTML into the /views/ directory.

-Assign the file name to $view_file.
-If you need to pass any data to the View assign it to an associative array to the $view_data property.
+The View class makes it simpler to display output from your plugin.

+It allows you to take the code that displays the output and gives it its own file.
+Your output (or view) is separated from your logic keeping your code cleaner, easier to read, and easier to manage.

+Create a directory in your project to hold all your view files.

+Use the View class' render() static function to display the view and send any data the view needs to know about.

-View::render() must be echoed.
+View::render() must be echoed in order to work.

 ```
-echo View::render( $view_file, $view_data = null );
+echo View::render( $viewFile, $viewData = null );
 ```

+$viewFile should contain the full path and file name of the view file to render.

+$viewData is used to pass data to the view if needed.
+It is an associated array.
+To use the data in the view file use a variable with the name of the data's key in the array.
+For example `$viewData['example']` will be `$example` in the view.

 ### Settings